 This QingXin Cultivar version of Gaba tea was made in the ball-shaped southern Taiwanese style.
 Upon steeping it, scents akin to brown sugar, Cantaloupe, and White Honeydew melon are immediately apparent.
 By way of the calming effects of gamma-Aminobutyric acid and the high bio-availability of it found in these leaves, this tea is exceptional for drinking in the late afternoon or at night.
 For those who like something a little different, this is a deeply relaxing and satisfying tea.
-This Gaba tea has already been aged for approximately two years so it has begun to take on, 老茶, lao(3)cha(2), “old tea” character — and as it matures it’s value as a tea, which is not only monetary, increases also.
+This Gaba tea has already been aged for approximately three years so it has begun to take on, 老茶, lao(3)cha(2), “old tea” character — and as it matures it’s value as a tea, increases also.

 Handpicked, Spring, 2015

 Bring your water to a boil.
 Use 3 to 6 grams of freshly woken up tea in a 150ml vessel (approx. one half cup).
 This tea is powerful, so consider the maxim, ‘less is more’ when preparing it.
 After letting the freshly boiled water rest for a few seconds steep the tea.
 Depending on if you like your tea thin or thick, steep from 30 seconds at first up to 5 minutes in succeeding rounds.